Xilinx/Vitis_Libraries/vision/docs/src/migrating-hls-video-library-to-vitis-vision.rst

 --------------------------

-The following table summarizes the video processing functions ported from HLS Video Library into Vitis vision Library along with the API modifications.
+The following table summarizes the video processing functions ported from the HLS Video Library into the Vitis vision Library along with the API modifications.

 .. table:: Table : Video Processing Functions